- PDF doc

 Supervised legal practice periods

-Your period of supervised legal practice begins after you’ve been admitted as a lawyer in Victoria.
+Your period of supervised legal practice begins once you’ve been granted a Practising Certificate and commenced engaging in legal practice.
 How you qualified for admission will determine your supervision period:

 - If you undertook practical legal training under the supervision of an Australian lawyer (including articles of clerkship), you must complete the equivalent of 18 months full-time supervised legal practice.